tbar4/Learning_Java/src/Ch_02_Elementary_Programming/Elementary Programming.md

 ### Step 4: Implementation

 Implementation is also known as coding (writing the code).
 In the formula, you have to compute (1 + monthlyInterestRate)numberOfYears * 12, which can be obtained using `Math.pow(1 + monthlyInterestRate, numberOfYears * 12)`.

+### Step 5: Testing

+After the program is implemented, test it with some sample input data and verify whether the output is correct.